Electro Gyrocator

 The Electro Gyro-Cator was claimed to be the world's first automated commercially available automotive navigation system.
 It was co-developed by Honda, Alpine, and Stanley Electric Co..

 Unlike most navigation systems of today, it did not use GPS satellites to maintain its position and discern movement of the vehicle.
-Rather, it was an inertial navigation system, because it contained a helium gas gyroscope that could detect both rotation and movement.
+Rather, it was an inertial navigation system, because it contained a helium gas gyroscope that could detect both rotation and acceleration.
 A special servo gear was also attached to the transmission housing to feed information to the Gyro-Cator to help maintain position, map speed and distance traveled.